This Level 2 course is suitable for students who don’t qualify for Level 3 (A Level equivalent) courses.

 - Unit 2: Working Skills in the Public Service Sector

-The course has practical elements but is generally theory based.
+The course has practical elements but is essentially theory based.

 Course Specific Trips, Visits & Experiences